What Is Transactional Funding? (And What's the Best for You?)

 Transactional funding often comes in handy with wholesaling, but there are several instances where this could be the right option for you.
 While requirements are minimal, there are certain risks to be aware of.

-What is Transactional Funding?
+What Is Transactional Funding?
+(Meaning)

 This program is used by investors who desire to purchase property but don't want to use their money.
 When looking at transactional funding, it's favorable through the eyes of lenders because it's short-term as long as there's proof of a qualified end buyer.